 Then comes the fortune.
 The derestrict sign flashes past, the gear selector is dabbed right to give the seven-speed sequential mode, adjust the shift speed to Montoya-plus-some then shift back to fourth.
-BMW v Benz, game-on.
+BMW v AMG, game-on.

 No point in catching him unawares: we want to know who’s faster.
 So I power-on gradually, give him time to pin his auto ’box into kickdown mode and just as he begins to close the gap and grin at his false advantage, BMW’s epic V10 opens for business.